RagnarB83/ash-documentation/docs/setup.rst

 2. Create new environment (recommended): **conda create --name ASH**
 3. Load environment: **conda activate ASH**
 4. Change directory to ASH location (that you downloaded from Github).
-5. Install all desired packages listed in: ASH-packages.sh (inside ASH source code directory) via conda or pip (conda is preferred).
+5. Install some of the desired packages listed in: ASH-packages.sh (inside ASH source code directory) via conda or pip (conda is preferred).
+6. Run: **bash conda_setup_ash.sh** # This creates new files: set_environment_ash.sh and python3_ash
+7. Run: **source set_environment_ash.sh**  (this sets necessary PATHs and should probably be put in each user's .bash_profile, job-submission script etc.)
+8. Test ASH by launching: **python3**  and then do: import ash     .
+If the ash is imported without errors by the Python interpreter then things should be good.
+See also section D below.

+If molecular crystal QM/MM feature is needed:

-6. Optional: Make sure the chosen Python-Julia interface works (only needed for MolCrys QM/MM functionality).
-PythonCall/JuliaCall is recommended, PyJulia is another option.
+- Optional: Make sure the chosen Python-Julia interface works (only needed for MolCrys QM/MM functionality).
+PythonCall/JuliaCall is recommended.
 See Section B3: Step 5a and 5b below for details.
-7. Optional: Run: **julia julia-packages-setup.jl** to install some required Julia packages.
+- Optional: Run: **julia julia-packages-setup.jl** to install some required Julia packages.
 Note: Julia dependency only required for molecular-crystal QM/MM.
-8. Run: **bash conda_setup_ash.sh** # This creates new files: set_environment_ash.sh and python3_ash
-9. Run: **source set_environment_ash.sh**  (this sets necessary PATHs and should probably be put in each user's .bash_profile, job-submission script etc.)
-10. Test ASH by launching: **python3**  and then do: import ash     .
-If the ash is imported without errors by the Python interpreter then things should be good.
-See also section D below.

-.. note:: if PyJulia interface was specifically installed (not recommended) you must use **python-jl** for ASH to correctly call Julia routines.

 *****************************************************
 B2.
 Semi-Automatic non-Conda setup